deorder/fallout4-skyrim-vr-merge/README.md

 ## Description

-Unlike other merge scripts this one merges game assets by comparing the files in the game`s `data` folder using MD5 hashes to know what to link.
+Unlike other merge scripts this one merges game assets by comparing the files in the game's `data` folder using MD5 hashes to know what to link.

 ## Installation